 Made with just a few, simple ingredients these delicious Blueberry Scones are gluten free, sugar free, vegan, dairy free, low carb and Keto friendly!
-They taste even better with a nice, hot cup of coffee or tea.
+They taste even better with a nice, hot cup of coffee or tea and can be ready in under 30 minutes.

 Scones are one of those recipes that I was always intimidated to make.
 They almost look so fancy that they would take hours to make.
 It’s just the opposite, thank goodness.